esimonian/ambergarage_cityvr/README.md

-# Skywand
+# City Vr

-To make updates edit the text in the src/_data files.
-They correspond to the html in the src/_includes

-> Main Site
+Index page is split up into multiple files in the src/_includes directory.
+Text can be changed in the corresponding data file in src/_data

 ## To get started